CarlColijn/Jazillionth/README.md

 ### Example #3 - more rigorous testing

-Summer gets a little boost -- it now tracks whether it has been used!
+Summer gets a little boost -- it now tracks whether it has been used, and throws a nasty exception when using it the wrong way!
 So, let's check for that.
 And we didn't really properly test `Summer` before, so let's make up for that too.
 And what do you know: we made a mistake in our test, so one of 'em fails now.
 We alter the base example in the following way:

 File `scripts/summer.js`: replace it with the following code: